Alarm rises for Afghan women prisoners after Western troops leave

 "The budget allocated for women's activities is nothing," said Pakzad.
 "The year 2014 - everybody is talking about that.
 It creates fear among women in the community."

 She attributed the fear to the fact that many Afghans' age-old attitudes towards women have not changed.
-The judicial process invariably punishes women, whatever their defense.
+The judicial process invariably punishes women, whatever their defence.

 Farida, for example, said she killed her husband in reaction to years of beatings and watching him drain the family's funds to feed his drug habit.